COVID-19: Recruitment services update

 - Travel restrictions may not be lifted for some time, particularly with regard to entry into the US.
 We can help organise US moderators if required.

-- In all instances end clients need to be fully aware of the risks and understand that they may incur costs if research has to be postponed due to COVID-19
+- In all instances, end clients need to be fully aware of the risks and understand that they may incur costs if the research has to be postponed due to COVID-19

 There will be ethical considerations to take into account when it comes to vulnerable groups.
 We are conscious that we have a responsibility to help minimise the risk to participants and would like to ask that you and your clients do the same when planning.
 Key questions to consider will be:

 - Will you require interviewees to wear face masks and if so, will you provide these?

 - Will you require any form of screening for the moderator/interview?